aidantwoods/BetterOptions/README.md

 are left unspecified by the user, this will prevent other compulsory options from being parsed, (but will not enforce that these options are present).
-"long" options are specified in an array, while "short" options are specified as a string...
+"long" options are specified in an array, while "short" options are specified by concatenating a string...

 All this means that in order to accept command line options, lots (and lots) of ugly validation logic must be manually written.
+And making use of "long" and "short" options creates unnessesary code to special case the configuration of things that aren't functionally different.

 ---